leemthai/zone-sniper/docs/zones/key zones.md

 ## Sticky zone price target
 Shoud price target be center rather than nearest edge of sticky zone ? (seems more natural than aiming for edge of structure, right?)
 That's journey stuff I think, though, don't want let Gemimi loose on that yet, though, lol

-## WASM version (via trunk serve locally or web version): why stuck on 100 zones?
-(UPDATE) It DOES! have latst code (coz "B" key works to alter background).
-But still using a very old 100 zone count.
-Why?
-- How is trunk serve version?
-- Might be using 100 zones not 200 because we can't read from a state file.?
-Where do we set default?
-Need think about differences.
-Maybe I have set it to 200 now in config/analysis.rs
-- trunk serve version still feels like 100, however. what about web version?
-100 as well.
-Oh well, lol.
-Maybe delete local state file and try again?